daisykbrown/pai789_final_project/README.md

 #### A. Summary
 This script uses pandas, geopandas, matplotlib.pyplot, and seaborn modules of Python.
 The script does the following:

- * Calculates the expected flood depth in feet for each building centroid in the floodplain
+ Calculates the expected flood depth in feet for each building centroid in the floodplain.

- * Creates two histograms: one that shows all of the negative flood depths and one that plots all of the flood depths calculated
+ Creates two histograms: one that shows all of the negative flood depths and one that plots all of the flood depths calculated.

 The input file used is:
  * ‘Columbus_FP_Info.gpkg’ which has a layer called ‘Building_Centroids’ that corresponds to the previous Columbus_FP data used in Script4